 DON’T LEAVE GARBAGE – Small garbage bins are scattered on the access points to the beach and will remind you to separate between plastic, paper, organic waste and glass and tin.
 Dispose of your garbage accordingly, and if you have larger items, bring them home with you.

-COSTA REI – About 30 minutes drive from Cala Murtas you will find the beaches of Costa Rei.
+COSTA REI – About 40 minutes drive from Cala Murtas you will find the beaches of Costa Rei.
 This area is characterized by a 12 km (7.5 miles) long, sandy beach with clear shallow waters and is a favorite of families for its ease of access.

-Where To Stay Near Cala Murtas
+Where to stay near Cala Murtas

-There is nothing in the way of accommodation close to Murtas, as there are no villages.
-Your best access point will be Costa Rei, where accommodation option abound with plenty of holiday rentals, small hotels and some of the best beach resorts in Sardinia.
+The closest town is Villaputzu, but your best access point if you want a place with a bit more of a holiday feeling, and beloved by locals, will be Costa Rei, where accommodation option abound with plenty of holiday rentals, small hotels and some of the best beach resorts in Sardinia.

 Further Readings